-The project area extends northerly from the I-89 interchange in Waterbury for approximately 9.5 miles to just beyond the VT 100/Cliff Street intersection in Stowe.
+The project area extends from just north of the roundabout in Waterbury for approximately 9.5 miles to just beyond the VT 100/Cliff Street intersection in Stowe.

 The Vermont Agency of Transportation (VTrans) is rehabilitating VT 100 in the Towns of Waterbury and Stowe to provide a sustainable roadway structure, improved travel surface and to reduce the yearly maintenance costs of this important arterial roadway and major tourist route.

 The current pavement structure consists of bituminous pavement over a concrete slab.
 The existing surface to the top of the concrete slab varies from 6.5 to 23 inches, with the average depth being 10 inches.
 This lack of uniformity in the structural layer illustrates the current state of disrepair which generally translates into very poor surface conditions and maintenance challenges.

 The project will remove the existing asphalt pavement to the full width of the existing roadway down to the surface of the existing concrete slab.
 The slabs will then be removed and a new subbase will be constructed.
 This will improve the structural integrity of the roadway, increasing its useful life, and reducing maintenance costs.

 Existing shoulders will be increased to a consistent five foot width, where feasible, to accommodate bicyclists.
 A number of existing drainage culverts will be repaired or replaced and subsurface drainage will be installed in strategic locations.
 These drainage improvements will greatly increase the longevity of the roadway by reducing the amount of groundwater infiltrating the roadbed.
 Additionally, traffic signal improvements will be constructed on existing signals in Waterbury, and a new signal will be installed at the intersection of VT 100 and Guptil Road in Waterbury.